youtube/cobalt/starboard/doc/evergreen/cobalt_evergreen_overview.md

 binaries in SLOT_2.

-If `APP_3` has not been launched, not run through a regular Cobalt Updater check, or launched with the `--disable_updates` flag, it stays with its current configuration.
+If `APP_3` has not been launched, not run through a regular Cobalt Updater check, or launched with the `--evergreen_lite`/`--disable_updater_module` flag, it stays with its current configuration.

 #### AFTER COBALT UPDATE
 ```